ARTIST STATEMENT:

 Bio:

 Appreciating an interdisciplinary approach, Sandra has studied theology, philosophy, history and art.
-Sandra has shown in group and juried exhibitions in the US and Canada, including Denver Art Museum’s SPUN Community Quilt exhibit, Loveland ArtSpace Feed & Grain, and the Lookout Gallery in Vancouver, B.C.
-Her award winning work is also in private collections internationally.
-Sandra’s work has been published in Fiber Art Now, and she has led workshops and spiritual retreats.
+Sandra has shown in solo, group and juried exhibitions in the US and Canada, including Denver Art Museum’s SPUN Community Quilt exhibit, Loveland ArtSpace Feed & Grain, and the Dal Schindell Gallery in Vancouver, British Columbia.
+Sandra’s work has been included in multiple publications, and she has led workshops and spiritual retreats.